Davidloku1234567/Cal_Fire/README.md

 <a name="flask"></a>
 ## 7. Flask App

 I created a simple flask app to model the predictionsusing Python and HTML.
-The `SARIMAX` model was enourmous when running (48GB) and would have slowed the app down, so I simply printed all of 2020s predictions into a `.csv` and had the app read off that.
+The `SARIMAX` model was enormous when running (48GB) and would have slowed the app down, so I simply printed all of 2020s predictions into a `.csv` and had the app read off that.
 This saved a lot of processing power and still gave off the desired result.

 <a name="conclusion"></a>
 ## 8. Conclusions